element-hq/swift-command-line-tools/README.md

-# .github
-Default metadata files for repos in this org.

-If you're seeing this readme in your project, your project is configured wrong.
+# Swift Command Line Tools
+Helpful tools for use in Swift command line executables.